Fancy Avocado Toast

 P.S.
 Make this for your friends (or people you want to be friends with!).
 It’s magical like that.

-- 1 small ripe avocado, pitted, peeled and cut into large slices or chunks
+- 1 small ripe avocado pitted and cut into large slices or chunks

 - kosher salt